-Apple's Music app is one of the original dock apps on the iPhone, iPod touch, and iPad.
+Apple's Music app is one of the original apps for the iPhone, iPod touch, and iPad.
 On the iPhone it was originally called the iPod app, and included video content as well as audio, but later split off into Music and Video apps to match the iPod touch and iPad.
-Nowadays the Music app is also home to iTunes Radio, Apple's own music streaming service.
+Nowadays the Music app is also home to Apple Music, Beats 1, and (if you've enabled it) iCloud Music Library.
 The Music app on the iPhone, iPad, and iPod touch also seamlessly integrates with both iTunes in the Cloud and iTunes Match.

-To use the Music app on an iPhone, iPad, or iPod touch you can buy content straight from iTunes, sync it through iTunes for Mac or PC, or subscribe to iTunes Match for a yearly fee in order to match your existing iTunes library and stream it without eating up any storage.
-Siri also ties into the Music app so you can ask it to play any song, album, or track you have on your iPhone or iPad.
-You can also enable automatic downloads for new song purchases within the Settings app so your music library is always up to date across all the devices you own, all the time.
+To use the Music app on an iPhone, iPad, or iPod touch you can buy content straight from iTunes, sync it through iTunes for Mac or PC, subscribe to iTunes Match for a yearly fee in order to match your existing iTunes library and stream it without eating up any storage, or subscribe to Apple Music to get access to Apple's streaming collection.